BlinkZer0/Shitty-Clock-Unlicensed/README.md

 *"Shitty Clock: Setting the gold standard in time-telling since never."*
 — Satisfied Non-User, 2025

+*"We Shitty engineers have truly outdone ourselves.
+This is peak shit."*
+— Lead Shitty Engineer, Shitty Softwares™, 2025

 *"I added THREE more implementations and now I'm wanted in 8 jurisdictions."*
 — Anonymous Developer, probably